xyz3919/SBHB_Analysis/README.md

 ## Generate quasar light curves

-Once we have the quasar catalog, we then need to make the optical light curves from DES and SDSS.
+Once we have the quasar catalog, we then make the optical light curves from DES and SDSS.
 ```
 generate_lightcurves
 ```